 - No annual fee

-- FREE standard shipping on most purchases made with your REDcard at Target.com
+- FREE two-day delivery on most purchases made with your REDcard at Target.com

 - Target adds 30 days onto the regular 90-day return policy (so 120 days to return) when you use your REDcard